salman-abedin/bolt/README.md

 -  Googling capability

--  Runs as fast as it gets! (hint: POSIX compliant shellscript)
+-  Runs as fast as it gets! (hint: ~100 lines of POSIX shellscript)

 ## Dependencies